-Kashayam is the preferred dosage form for early stages of fever.
+Kashayam is the preferred dosage form for the early stages of fever.

 It contains water soluble active principles.
 Hence, after drinking, it undergoes very swift absorption.

-Because of boiling process is involved, it is a very sterile dosage form.
+Because of the boiling process involved, it is a very sterile dosage form.

 A very good herbal combination